"Very easy to use and intuitive"

 Billing Period Warning

 Many hosts initially present a price that assumes you will sign up for a one, two or even three year term.
 I recommend monthly billing when you’re trying a host for the first time.
 Your church can always switch the billing period to get a lower price after you feel confident that they will provide your church with good service.
+I don’t recommend committing to more than one year because we hear sometimes from customers who would like to switch hosts but are locked into a two or three year contract.

 Free Web Hosting for Churches